crorvick/courses/06_StatisticalInference/homework/hw2.md

 If you roll ten standard dice, take their average, then repeat this process over and over and construct a histogram,

-1. what would be its variance expressed to 3 decimal places?
+1. What would be its variance expressed to 3 decimal places?

 *** .hint
 $$Var(\bar X) = \sigma^2 /n$$